 Like regular sweet potatoes, these purple variants have a slightly sweet flavor that goes easy on your tongue.
 When cooked, the purple color turns even darker, and it’s the sign that they are ready to be mashed.
 Season with salt and pepper and enjoy the taste!

 10. Banana Bread

 What’s so special about this banana bread?
 It is absolutely delicious, and you will see yourself adding this to your daily rotation.
 The traditional recipe is said to come from Kona Inn, which lies in the West of Hawaii.

 The bread is moist and crumbly, loaded with tropical aromas from the summer holy trinity: banana, pineapple, and coconut.
-The Hawaiians love to have this delicacy with dried fruits for breakfast, and I guarantee that you will share the same idea!
+The locals love to have this delicacy with dried fruits for a yummy Hawaiian breakfast, and I guarantee that you will share the same idea!

 Another side bread from the volcanic island, this one promises to make you swoon with delight – and of course, it delivers.
 Your staycation has never been more enjoyable with this quick and simple recipe!

 I love how the mango chunks manage to sneak in the bread and peek out to attract your attention with that bright golden hue.
 As you take a bite, the succulent mango bursts into exquisite flavors, and you can also feel the comforting notes of cinnamon.